babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    B, so a try keeps its enclosing body in array mode; interrupt-fn ctxs keep the fully interpreted try (the #1044 finally-masking logic).
-   Real-program deltas ~flat (honeysql 1075->1050ms, editscript unchanged): these libs rarely have try in hot paths.
-The win is user code with try inside loops, which previously interpreted the whole subtree.
+   Real-program deltas ~flat (honeysql 1075->1050ms, editscript unchanged) ONLY because those libs have no try in hot paths — that flatness undersells the feature.
+A targeted try-in-loop bench (200-iter loop, jit vs jit-disabled) shows the real shape: a NON-throwing try/catch is 27x, try/finally 50x — because before this, a try node escaped via H.ev and the whole subtree (incl. the hot per-iteration arithmetic inside the try) ran interpreted every iteration; now the loop and body compile and the catch dispatch (never taken) is the only interpreter touch.
+When the try THROWS every iteration it is ~flat (1.06x): exception machinery dominates both sides, `throw` still escapes (no AST arm), and catch dispatch is eval-catches either way.
+   So: big win for try-that-rarely-fires (the common case), neutral for try-in-the-hot-throw-path (rare, exception-bound).
    Second fuzz catch: the catch-side wrap must only apply when `s` moved off the try's ambient — a site opened OUTSIDE the try (the try as an argument of a sited call) must not wrap in the compiled catch, because the interpreter's try catch runs first and its